Get 20% off this month when you try our services!

 A woman comforting another who appears upset or emotional.

-• Nurtures and amplifies children’s voices, fostering understanding, respect, and individual expression.
+• Amplifies children’s voices – fostering understanding, respect, and self-expression.

-• Encourages confidence, creativity, and authentic communication, helping children articulate thoughts, emotions, and ideas effectively.
+• Builds confidence and creativity – helping children articulate thoughts, emotions, and ideas.

-• Provides structured guidance for educators, caregivers, and mentors.
+• Guides professionals – offering practical, structured tools for educators, social workers, and mentors.

 Our Vision

-To reduce self-harm and suicide risk among children aged 8+ by providing early, accessible, and evidence-based support.
+To reduce self-harm and suicide risk among children aged 8 and above by providing early, accessible, evidence-based support.

 Our Approach

-• Deliver the UK’s only co-designed 10-week programme for at-risk children
+• To our knowledge, this is the only co-designed 10-week programme of its kind in the UK for at-risk children.

-• Bridge clinical research with real-world social work practice
+• Bridges clinical research with real-world social work and educational practice.

-• Train professionals to deliver consistent, measurable outcomes
+• Trains school and social care professionals to deliver consistent, measurable outcomes.

-• Reach children in crisis who are unable to access traditional support
+• Reaches children in crisis who may not be able to access traditional support.

-• Intervene early to prevent escalation, complementing—not replacing—emergency services
+• Intervenes early to prevent escalation, complementing—not replacing—emergency services.

 Our Impact